-3.3 Late Payments.
-Any payment not received within the specified time period set forth hereunder, or on the invoice, will accrue interest at a rate of $50 per month, or four percent (4%) per month, whichever is greater.
+3.3 Late Fees & Interest.
+Once a payment is past due (after 7th day), there is a five (5) day grace period before late fees/interest is applied.
+Any payment not received within the specified time period set forth hereunder, or on the invoice, will accrue interest at a rate of 1.5% per month.
 Client shall also pay to RiPE all costs and Expenses incurred by RiPE in exercising any of its rights under this Agreement or applicable law with respect to recovering any amount owed to RiPE hereunder or other breach by Client, including, but not limited to, reasonable attorneys fees and costs.

 3.4 Payment Fees.
 All payment fees attributable to declined credit cards, wire transfers, and bounced checks are considered Expenses and will be invoiced to Client with no requirement for Client-approval.

 3.5 Changes to Payment Terms.
-Billing terms and Service Fees may be adjusted from time to time at the sole discretion of RiPE and upon thirty (30) day written notice to Client.
+Billing terms and Service Fees may be adjusted from time to time at the sole discretion of RiPE.
 RiPE also reserves the right to change its billing practices, including, but not limited to, the date on which such billing will occur and the types of charges that will be included in such bills.

 3.6 Client Acting on Behalf of End-Client.
 In the event that Client is acting as a designated and authorized agent of an end-client in this Agreement, Client remains responsible for all payment obligations incurred pursuant to this Agreement, regardless of the fiscal status of said end-client.

 3.7 Refunds and Cancellations.
 Simply put, we have a firm “no refunds” policy.
-Once work has begun on any project, RiPE does not permit cancellations and does not give refunds.
-The only situation where a cancellation/refund would apply is if a proposal was accepted by the Client and the Client has sent payment, but work has not yet begun.
+Once work has begun on any project, RiPE does not issue refunds.
+The only exception would be if a proposal was accepted by the Client and the Client has sent payment, but work has not yet begun.
 In such a case, the Client may cancel the project (must be in writing) before any work has commenced and only then is entitled to a refund of the amount paid, minus any applicable processing fees.